What would you like to know more about?

 4. If you didn't open a record, search for the form to edit.
 If the form doesn't exist yet, click New Form.

-5. In the Form Settings section, enter a Form Title and any other relevant information.
+5. In the Form Settings section, complete the fields:

-• Form Instructions: A block of text used to explain the purpose of the form and any directions that may be needed for filling out the form.
+• Form Instructions: A block of text used to explain the purpose of the form and any directions that someone may need to complete the form.

-• Complete Message: This displays after a form is completed and submitted.
+• Complete Message: This displays after someone completes and submits a form.
 This only applies to standalone forms.

-• Congregation: The congregation or parish associated with the form record.
+• Congregation or Parish: The congregation or parish associated with the form record.

-• Primary Contact: The primary individual who can be contacted about the form.
+• Primary Contact: The person who can be contacted about the form.

 • Response Message: The template record used to send a response to each respondent (through a routine every 15 minutes).
 This only applies to standalone forms.